AustenLamacraft/academic-kickstart/content/lectures/response-and-correlation/index.md

 $$
 for low $\bq$, where $\omega(\bq)$ is dispersion relation of collective excitations (e.g. Bogoliubov modes)

-- In this approximation, the f-sum rule tells us that
+- In this approximation, f-sum rule tells us that

 $$
 S_\rho(\bq) = \frac{N\bq^2}{2m\omega(\bq)}.